Skip to main content

 Conclusion

-These were the 10 smartest dog breeds, measured by their ability to execute commands.
-Whether they are really the most intelligent breeds is hard to say.
-Some researchers suggest that other types of dogs may even be much more intelligent than these 10, but they just don't want to listen to people's commands because of their stubbornness.
-For me, the most important quality of a dog is to be a wonderful friend and companion.
-And in this, all pelt-noses are unsurpassed.
+Those were the 10 smartest dog breeds, ranked by their ability to follow commands.
+Whether they truly are the most intelligent breeds is hard to say.
+Some researchers suspect that other types of dogs may actually be far more intelligent than these 10, they simply refuse to listen to human commands because of their independent nature.
+For me, the most important quality in a dog is being a wonderful friend and companion.
+And in that, all dogs are truly unmatched.